GrandeRojo17/TheBurger/README.md

 # **Usage**

-Build a menu of bugers you would like to eat and then click the "Devour it!' button to "eat" the selected burger.
+Build a menu of burgers you would like to eat and then click the "Devour it!' button to "eat" the selected burger.

 ### This project is licensed under the MIT license.

 # **Contributing**

-none other contributers
+I reached out for help on Heroku to @emcarlisle so thank you for the help Em!

 # **Questions**